maborak/ai-course-generator/README.md

 # AI Tips Generator

-Generate expert-level tips on any technical topic using OpenAI’s GPT API, and automatically export the output in **Markdown, HTML, EPUB, and PDF** formats—with custom styling and syntax highlighting.
+Generate expert-level tips on any technical topic using OpenAI’s GPT API or Ollama, and automatically export the output in **Markdown, HTML, EPUB, and PDF** formats—with custom styling and syntax highlighting.
+Supports multi-engine selection for flexible AI backend usage.

 ---

 ## Features

 - **Flexible Topic Selection:** Choose your topic and number of tips from the command line.
+- **Multi-Engine Support:** Use OpenAI GPT-4.1 or Ollama for tip generation.
 - **OpenAI GPT-4.1 Integration:** Automatically generates concise, high-quality tips.
+- **Ollama Integration:** Supports local or remote Ollama servers with customizable models.
 - **Templated Prompting:** Uses `prompt.txt` with placeholders for easy customization.
 - **Automatic File Conversion:**
   - Markdown (`.md`)